-A number of desktops that use Intel processors can accelerate a hard drive with a solid state drive through a caching system called Smart Response Technology.
+A number of PCs that use Intel processors and chipsets can accelerate a hard drive with a solid state drive through a caching system called Smart Response Technology.
 Essentially, a small SSD drive up to 64GB in size can be used as cache for frequently used data to improve performance.
-In this size range, the ADATA XPG SX900 offers the best price for its performance.
-The drive uses the ubiquitous SandForce controller with read speeds of up to 550MB/s and write speeds up to 510MB/s.
-Priced around $80 the feature is becoming less useful as larger drives become less expensive.
-In fact, a good alternative is to buy something like the Sandisk Ultra Plus 128GB drive for just $20 more and have both a 64GB cache plus an extra 64GB of fast storage space.
+In this size range, the SanDisk Ultra Plus 64GB drive offers a good level of performance especially with data reads that are critical for the caching system as writes are typically still restricted to the speeds of the hard drive it is caching.
+The only downside is pricing is still around $70 which isn't great at a per GB rate.
+In fact, a good alternative is to buy something like the Crucial MX100 128GB drive for just $5 more and have both a 64GB cache plus an extra 64GB of fast storage space.

 If you don't want to spend a huge sum to get an M.2 SSD drive for your laptop or desktop system, then the Crucial M550 256GB drive offers a nice compromise between capacity and cost.
 With a price tag of around $170, it offers a price per gigabyte of about $.66/GB.
 This makes it an affordable option but it should be noted that the performance is still limited to the SATA bus speeds unlike the Samsung XP941.
 This means it offers read speeds of up to 550MBps and write speeds of up to 500MB/s which is still good but not that much better than a traditional 2.5-inch SSD drive.